zalf-rpm/monica/README.md

 # Building

-In order to build MONICA one needs to have at least to clone the repositories zalf-lsa/util (non core MONICA code), zalf-lsa/sys-libs (source of some external libraries and pre-build binaries for Windows) and zalf-lsa/monica-parameters (parameters repository for MONICA).
+In order to build MONICA one needs to have at least to clone the repositories zalf-lsa/util (non core MONICA code), zalf-lsa/sys-libs (includes of some external libraries and pre-build binaries for Windows) and zalf-lsa/monica-parameters (parameters repository for MONICA).
 If the repositories are cloned alongside the MONICA repository no pathes have to be adjusted in the project files.